-The only reason to check this option if debugging is finished and the program is ready to be deployed, is to allow some current (or planned) diagnostic capability of the Rabbit Field Utility (RFU) to work in a deployed system.
+The only reason to include RST 28 instructions if debugging is finished and the program is ready to be deployed, is to allow some current (or planned) diagnostic capability of the Rabbit Field Utility (RFU) to work in a deployed system.
 This option affects both code compiled to .bin files and code compiled to the target.
-To run the program after compiling to the target with this option, disconnect the target from the programming port and reset the target CPU.
+To run the program after compiling to the target with RST 28 instruction included, disconnect the target from the programming port and reset the target CPU.